-One should pay special attention to Chase-Dunn and Hall's idea that a world-system is constituted by a whole set of intersocietal interactions and the level of analysis which is of greatest importance for our understanding of social development is not the one of societies and states, but that of the world-system as a whole (Chase-Dunn and Hall 1997: xi-xii).
-Undoubtedly, these systemic properties and characteristics have transformed with the course of time and appear quite evident within the evolution of the Afroeurasian world system.
+level of analysis which is of greatest importance for our understanding of social development is not the one of societies and states, but that of the World-System as a whole (Chase-Dunn and Hall 1997: xi-xii).
+Undoubtedly, these systemic properties and characteristics have transformed with the course of time and appear quite evident within the evolution of the Afroeurasian world-system.

 Even a brief analysis proves that the systemic properties of world-systems and all the more of the World System surpass the common level (even of complex systems) and transform into supersystemic properties determined by the vast temporal and spatial dimensions which we already discussed in some our previous works (Grinin and Korotayev 2009a, 2012a).
 This demands elaboration of new theoretical and conceptual frameworks.
-And although much has been done in this respect there is still much to do.
+And although much has been done in this respect, there is still much to do.
 The present article attempts at making a theoretical and conceptual contribution to the studies of the World System's systemic properties, in particular, by suggesting the notions of divergence and convergence (see Section 5).

-One should also note that within a world system one can point out landmarks (integral points) which define peculiar forms and characteristics.
+One should also note that within a world-system one can point out land-marks (integral points) which define peculiar forms and characteristics.
 These can be both spatial points (specific regions and subregions which constitute the most important communication links and confronting forces), and temporal points which are the periods when the most intensive and important transformations and bifurcations occur.
-When the most important temporal and spatial points overlap we observe the emergence of historical spatialtemporal nodes which generate dramatic transformations, patterns of change and development which become relevant for different regions and environments.
+When the most important temporal and spatial points overlap we observe the emergence of historical spatial-temporal nodes which generate dramatic transformations, patterns of change and development which become relevant for different regions and environments.
 There have been quite a few such spatial-temporal nodes in the world history.
-If bring them together within a conventional timeline they can show the mainstream pattern of the World System's development.
+If one brings them together within a conventional timeline, they can show the main-stream pattern of the World System's development.

-One of the first such nodes could be traced in South Mesopotamia in the fourth millennium BCE.
+One of the first such nodes could be traced in South Mesopotamia in the 4th millennium BCE.
 The urbanization that started in South Mesopotamia launched many processes which gave birth to civilizations and contributed to the emergence of politics in the present sense of the word and of political institutions with inchoate modern ones, it also promoted the struggle for hegemony, intensified trade relations, and created the first systems of money circulation.
-Thus, this approach turns to be of utmost importance from the world-system perspective as well.
-That was one of the crucial phase transitions, actually its start that had lasted for almost three millennia in the Afroeurasian worldsystem.
-As a result the period from the second half of the fourth millennium BCE to the first half of the first millennium CE was really of outstanding importance since it witnessed the main technological, urban, political and cultural transformations in the Afroeurasian world-system and virtually triggered historical globalization.
+Thus, this approach turns to be of utmost importance from the World-System perspective as well.

+That was one of the crucial phase transitions, actually its start that had lasted for almost three millennia in the Afroeurasian world-system.
+As a result the period from the second half of the 4th millennium BCE to the first half of the 1st millennium CE was really of outstanding importance since it witnessed the main technological, urban, political and cultural transformations in the Afroeurasian world-system and virtually triggered historical globalization.

 Another spatial-temporal node was surely the late Middle Ages and early Modern Age in Europe which gave birth to modern economy and statehood.
-Between the defined two nodes there lies the node of the second third and middle first millennium BCE (that Karl Jaspers [1953] called the Axial Age), which created a background for the emergence of new philosophies, ideologies, religions, arts, and forms of statehood.
+Between the defined two nodes there lies the node of the second third and middle 1st millennium BCE (that Karl Jaspers [1953] called the Axial Age), which created a background for the emergence of new philosophies, ideologies, religions, arts, and forms of statehood.
 The core of this node was situated in Western Asia and on the Balkan Peninsula and later also incorporated India and China, thus forming a belt of empires.
-By the way, that appeared the largest expansion within the World System in the framework of the close cultural and political systems prior to the Mongol Conquest.
+By the way, there appeared the largest expansion within the World System in the framework of the close cultural and political systems prior to the Mongol Conquest.